Updated: Feb 8

-Safflower seed is often pointed to by bird-lovers who struggle with European Starlings or squirrels mobbing their feeders.
+Safflower seed is often pointed to by bird lovers who struggle with European Starlings or squirrels mobbing their feeders.
 However, it may not discourage all "pests" for long.
 Is it worth a try if your feeders are overrun with starlings?
 Absolutely.
 However, it can be an expensive alternative.
+Give it a try, but if it does not deter the birds and mammals that you do not want using your feeders, go back to sunflower seed and look into additional options.

-Not all local stores will carry safflower seed.
+Not all local stores will carry safflower seeds.
 If they do, you will likely find a better deal with those stores.
 However, if your stores do not carry it, trying a small bag like Wagner's Safflower Seed may be worth a try.

 Suet is a great food option for attracting woodpeckers, nuthatches, chickadees, jays, and even the occasional warbler.
 It is best used in cooler months, as the suet can get soft or melt during the summer.
-Here at Flocking Around, we feed multiple kinds of seed.
+Here at Flocking Around, we feed multiple kinds of seeds.
 So, when we put out suet cakes, we prefer those that have foods not included in our regularly provided menu.
-For us, that includes berries, mealworms, and peanuts.
+For us, that includes fruits, berries, mealworms, and peanuts.

 Most local garden, feed, and hardware stores offer a variety of suets.
 However, if they do not, here is a link to investigate the many options available online: Suet.

 Homemade Hummingbird Food